Rocketry

 Rocket Design & Simulation

-To design and simulate my rockets, I primerily use a tool called OpenRocket.
-Generally, I create an inital design based on my mental idea of what the rocket should look like, making up most of the dimensions as I go.
-Then, I adjust the length, weight distribution, and fin shape/size to get the stability to a good point.
-After this, I start to fine-tune the rocket, optimizing for apogee or something else, while keeping stability high and the ground hit velocity low, to ensure a smooth flight.
+To design and simulate my rockets, I primarily use a tool called OpenRocket.
+Generally, I create an initial design based on my mental idea of what the rocket should look like, determining dimensions as I go.
+Then I adjust the length, weight distribution, and fin shape/size to get the stability to a good point.
+After this, I start to fine-tune the rocket, optimizing for apogee or something else, while keeping stability high and the ground impact velocity low, to ensure a smooth flight.

 3D Modeling & Building